microsoft/bobsql/demos/sqlserver2022/sql2022_hiddengems/query_abort/readme.md

 10 ntdll!RtlUserThreadStart
 ```

 This callstack shows that a "attention" TDS packet received from the client to cancel the query.

 Now do the same process for the task_callstack_rva field from the query_abort event.
-The stack should look somethbing like this (depending on when you hit cancel):
+The stack should look something like this (depending on when you hit cancel):

 ```xml
 00 sqlmin!CValHashCachedSwitch::GetDataX